-Three-phase AC power is supplied to the AC input box which is then fed to three power regulators that provide 48 VDC.
+Three-phase AC power is supplied to the AC input box which is then fed to one to three power regulators that provide 48 VDC.
 Power enters the LSB card cage through a 48V filter and then is distributed to the bus bars on the centerplane.
 Each module on the LSB bus has a power converter, which converts the 48V to the voltage required by the module.
 Power sequencing logic is provided by the CCL module.

 Plug-in units are powered by the system, but in addition bus PIUs have their own power regulators.
-Batteries in the system cabinet and expander cabinet(s) supply power to the system for approximately 60 minutes.
+Batteries supply power to the system cabinet for approximately 11 minutes.
+Expander cabinets have their own supply.